 While NDOW administers the program and sells the Resource Enhancement Stamp, by statute the Dream Tags raffle is managed by the Community Foundation of Western Nevada.
-The Community Foundation of Western Nevada is contracted with a private entity, goHUNT.com, who conducts the raffle and issues the Dream Tags.
+The Community Foundation of Northern Nevada is contracted with a private entity, goHUNT.com, who conducts the raffle and issues the Dream Tags.

 The Legislature made this determination when reviewing existing Nevada laws regarding raffles.
 In Nevada, raffles can only be held by nonprofit organizations.
 Due to gaming in Nevada, lotteries are prohibited, but nonprofit raffles are allowed.
 To this end, this program is referred to as a “raffle,” not a “lottery.”